Government/Departments Fire Department/Ambulance

 Citizens are encouraged to purchase a weather radio with a battery back-up and a severe weather activation tone setting.
 The weather channel can either be monitored 24 hours a day or automatically activated in the event of a severe weather alert, either a watch or a warning, or some type of other emergency situation.
 In addition, residents should keep a basic survival kit in their vehicles and homes.
 The kit should contain items including flashlights, battery-operated portable radio, battery-operated weather radio, drinking water, emergency telephone numbers of family and friends, a cellular telephone, blankets, some non-perishable foods, first aid kit, etc.

 Don't let an emergency kit break your budget!
 You can build a budget-friendly family emergency preparedness kit in 24 weeks!

 Weekly Steps for Emergency Preparedness Brochure (courtesy of the Peoria City/County Health Department)

-The fire chief is the Emergency Services Disaster Agency director for the City of East Peoria, and works with the Tazewell County ESDA director to ensure the emergency plan for both natural disasters and other major emergencies is kept current.
+The fire chief is the Emergency Services Disaster Agency coordinator for the City of East Peoria, and works with the Tazewell County ESDA director to ensure the emergency plan for both natural disasters and other major emergencies is kept current.
 Tazewell County is part of Homeland Security Region 10.
 There are five counties in this group - Tazewell, Peoria, Woodford, Stark and Marshall.